aajuu19/go-journal/README.md

 - Add a journal entry as an md file using vim
 - Edit a journal entry using vim
 - Feature which allows you to select the files from a list in the cli
-- preview a journal entry in the CLI using glow
+- Preview a journal entry in the CLI using glow
+- Delete a journal entry

 ## Usage